Combustiblemon/Discord-Event-Bot/README.md

 # Discord-Event-Bot
-An event bot made for the BRTD dsicord server
+An event bot made for the BRTD discord server